casey/just/README.md

 matching files in that directory.
 If multiple environment files are loaded, variables in files later in list take precedence over earlier ones.

-If value of `set dotenv-command` is a list it is space-joined into a single string.
+Each element of the value of `set dotenv-command` is run as a command, with variables in commands later in the list taking precedence.

 ##### Attributes